NaitLee/PHFS/SECURITY.md

 Though this project is still in development, any security related things shall not be missed.

-If found one, please report a security issue via e-mail to `naitli@foxmail.com`.
+If found, please report any security issues to me via e-mail at `naitli@foxmail.com`.